AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 There are countless similar thought experiments which show the unworkability of relativity theory.
 I have seen physicists flail trying to resolve them by coming up with bizarre, half-baked notions like *relativistic rigidity*, or other such reasons as to why reality can give us multiple versions of itself.
 This is simply kicking the intellectual can down the road.
 We will have to address the fact that when the features of existence for space itself become relative, we begin to lose coherence in the universe.
 What we're doing here is the equivalent of trying to force a square to be round.

+### Light Under Newtonian Mechanics
+The fundamental conflict between relativity and Newtonian mechanics centers on what aspect of light changes in response to a change in the motion of the emitter.
+In relativity, the speed of light remains constant, but the wavelength (space itself) changes relative to the speed of the emitter.
+Under normal Newtonian mechanics, the wavelength would stay constant because space is treated as absolute - the frequency and the speed of light would change in response to the emitter's motion.

+What makes this such a confusing subject is that all of these aspects of light are related to each other, and each paradigm could explain the behavior of light in their own way.
+But relativity makes more profound assumptions, that the universe itself responds to motion and adjusts accordingly.

+Redshifting and blueshifting of light are explained by the frequency of light, not the wavelength.
+All color comes from the frequency of light.
+Newtonian mechanics could explain redshifting and blueshifting with equal validity to Einsteinian relativity.
+Under relativity, Einstein posits that a star moving towards us undergoes a relativistic Doppler shift where the wavelength contracts, which simultaneously increases the frequency of light and therefore causes a blue color.
+But under Newtonian mechanics, a star moving towards us would simply result in a faster speed of light from our perspective.

 ## Part 2: History & Experiments

 How did we get here?